 Defined benefit (DB)

 These pension schemes are ones in which the rules of the scheme specify the rate of benefits to be paid.
-A common DB scheme is a final salary scheme in which the benefits are based on the number of years of pensionable service, the accrual rate and the final salary.
-An alternative DB arrangement is the final salary scheme is the Career Average Revalued Earnings (CARE) scheme.
+A common DB scheme is a final salary scheme in which the benefits are based on the number of years of pensionable service, the accrual rate, and the final salary.
+An alternative DB arrangement to the final salary scheme is the Career Average Revalued Earnings (CARE) scheme.

 Defined contribution (DC)